sonusen235/CommandsApp/README.md

 5. Please install PHP8.1/PHP8.2 version.
 (We have used PHP8.1 version)

-6. Install the flash library that is available in the project root folder as flash.zip, Unzip that file and place the flash libary folder inside 'libraries' folder.

-7. Setup the database, the database sql export file is kept inside Database folder, create a new database with the name as "database".
+6. Setup the database, the database sql export file is kept inside Database folder, create a new database with the name as "database".

 8. Run the project in localhost.